ToshihiroIguchi/qatsp/README.md

 Quantum annealing for traveling salesman problem.

 ### Description
-Using quantum annealing by the quantum Monte Carlo method, python code that solves for TSP (Traveling Salesman problem) which is a typical combination optimization problem was released by ab_t belonging to Nextremer.
-We wanted to operate in R language.
-Therefore, we created a package of quantum annealing that operates at R.
+The Traveling Salesman Problem (TSP) is a combination of a set of cities and a distance between each two cities to find the one with the smallest total distance traveled by a tour traveling around all cities just once and returning to the departure place It is an optimization problem.
+This problem belongs to the class of NP difficulties in computational complexity theory.

+Quantum annealing is a metaheuristic for finding the global minimum of a given objective function over a given set of candidate solutions, by a process using quantum fluctuations.

+The qatsp package simulates quantum annealing in the R language and can approximate the traveling salesman problem.
+Quantum Monte Carlo method is used for simulation of quantum annealing.

+I refer to "[Combinatorial optimization with quantum annealing](http://qiita.com/ab_t/items/8d52096ad0f578aa2224)" implemented with python.

 ### Installation
 You can install from R console.

-If devtools is not installed on your PC, install devtools with Internet connection.
+If `devtools` is not installed on your PC, install `devtools` with Internet connection.

     install.packages("devtools")

-Install from GitHub using devtools.
+Install from GitHub using `devtools`.

     library(devtools)
     install_github("ToshihiroIguchi/qatsp")

-Load the qatsp package and attach it.
+Load the `qatsp` package and attach it.

     library(qatsp)

+Installation may fail if running under proxy environment.
+In that case, you may be able to install using the `httr` package.

 ### Examples
 For reproducibility of results, we set random seeds.

+    set.seed(108)

 Designate city coordinates for x and y to solve the traveling salesman problem.
 The length of x and y must be the same.

-    set.seed(108)
+We will explain by way of example about patrolling municipalities in Akita prefecture.
+Latitude is stored in `Akita [, 1]` of `Akita` variable, and longitude is stored in `Akita [, 2]`.

-    result <- qatsp(x = Djibouti[,1], y= Djibouti[,2])
+    result <- qatsp(x = Akita[,1], y= Akita[,2])

 By default, `trace = TRUE`, and the transition of the shortest distance during calculation is displayed on the graph.
 Optionally, by setting `route = TRUE`, the shortest route is displayed every time the shortest route is updated during calculation.